jabrunin001/web-scraping-challenge/README.md

 Scraped the USGS Astrogeology site here to obtain high resolution images for each of Mar's hemispheres.
 Part 2 - MongoDB and Flask Application
 Used MongoDB with Flask templating to create an HTML page that displays all of the information that was scraped from the URLs above.

-final_app_part1.png final_app_part2.png

-Tech Stack
-Used Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

-Used Pymongo for CRUD applications for the database.

-Used Bootstrap to structure the HTML template.